-Title of the specific objective Enhance the integrated management of ecosystems for a sustainable development of the territory Results that the Member States seek to achieve with Union support In the CBC area ecosystems, natural resources and biodiversity represent a key dimension of the quality of life and the territorial attractiveness and constitute an important driver for a sustainable economic development.
+ID 3.2 Consider Ohio ativo Enhance the integrated management of ecosystems for a Specific Objective sustainable development of the territory Results that the Member States seek to achieve with Union support In the CBC area ecosystems, natural resources and biodiversity represent a key dimension of the quality of life and the territorial attractiveness, and constitute an important driver for a sustainable economic development.
 They are however confronted conflicts of use due to the urbanization process and human activities.
-The experience shows how an appropriate ecosystem-based management can help achieve multiple environmental benefits (biodiversity conservation, climate change mitigation and adaptation, resilience and protection of common water resources from pollution) and a positive indirect impact in terms of energy savings and increased use of renewable energies.
-Projects under IP 6d shall try to decrease threats to valuable protected areas and river/marine ecosystems, through a dynamic protect and risk management (protection, conservation and connectivity of "ecosystems"), and the sustainable use and risk preventic (integration of ecosystem services).
-In particular, actions should focus on: - Natura 2000 sites, joint cross-border activities; - Green corridors even outside Natura 2000 network, preventing and monitoring activities: identification, planning and implementation; - damaged areas requiring preservation and restoration interventions for habitat and species; - preserved areas needing protection measures for a better conservation; - Integrated water resource management and promotion of ecosystem-based approaches; - Green infrastructures aimed at connecting habitats; - Cross border approaches for ecosystem services.
+The experience shows how an appropriate ecosystem-based management can help achieving multiple environmental benefits (biodiversity conservation, climate change mitigation and adaptation, resilience and protection of common water resources from pollution) and a positive indirect impact in terms of energy savings and increased use of renewable energies.
+Projects under IP 6d shall try to decrease threats to valuable protected areas and river/marine ecosystems, through a dynamic protection and risk management (protection, conservation and connectivity of "ecosystems"), and the sustainable use and risk prevention (integration of ecosystem services).
+In particular, actions should focus on: Natura 2000 sites, joint cross-border activities; Green corridors even outside Natura 2000 network, preventing and monitoring activities: identification, planning and implementation; Damaged areas requiring preservation and restoration interventions for habitat and species; Preserved areas needing protection measures for a better conservation; Integrated water resource management and promotion of ecosystem-based approaches; Green infrastructures aimed at connecting habitats; Cross border approaches for ecosystem services.
 Interventions can contribute to the EU Biodiversity Strategy and to the 2020 biodiversity target.
 Linked in a transversal way to the IP 6d, is the awareness raising and cooperation among all stakeholders, both key elements as evidenced by past CBC experience.

+ted management of ecosystems for a

+ent of the territory
-The effective implementation of actions defined under the SO 3.2 depends on the full support of local stakeholders as well as on education, awareness raising and training. in order to increase people's awareness about the environment and associated challenges, to develop the necessary expertise, fostering informed decisions and responsible actions for a positive behavioral changes in a large part of the target public.
-Awareness raising is important also within the academic sector responsible for training and research on IP-related issues.

-Responsible behaviors and cross border awareness raising campaigns need to be addressed to both the professional sector and the general public and should provide information about the direct and indirect impacts of sustainable tourism avoiding negative impacts on biodiversity and cultural heritage.

-For this Specific Objective 3.2, the main change sought is a strengthening of the management of ecosystems and the cooperation between protected areas in order to increase environmental benefits and to provide economic and employment opportunities.

-The CBC Programme will support cooperation among various local stakeholders and managers of protected sites, focus on river basins, coastal, marine and wetland areas.
-Cross border Cooperation should be improved to a better share of knowledge and synergies.

-Projects shall ensure coherence and synergy with ERDF/EARFD regional and national programmes and/or other relevant regional/local plans
+intation of actions defined under the SO 3.2 apport of local stakeholders as well as on raising and training.
+In order to increase about the environment and associated the necessary expertise, fostering informed le actions for a positive behavioural changes arget public.
+Awareness raising is important emic sector responsible for training and ssues.
+It is and cross border awareness raising ddressed to both the professional sector and should provide information about the direct of sustainable tourism avoiding negative and cultural heritage.
+Excive 3.2, the main change sought is a management of ecosystems and the protected areas in order to increase and to provide economic and employment ill support cooperation among various local gers of protected sites, focus on river basins, tland areas.
+Cross-border cooperation should a share of knowledge and synergies.
+Coherence and synergy with ERDF/EARFD all programmes and/or other relevant of ecosystems and promoted restoration of the eninfrastructures and ecosystem services.

-Expected result

-Enhanced management of ecosystems and promoted restoration of biodiversity through green infrastructures and ecosystem services.

-Specific objective 3.2 - Enhance the integrated management of ecosystems for a sustainable development of the territory -------------------- --
+(Reference: point (b)(ii) of Article 8(2) of Regulation (EU) No 1299/2013)

-ID Indicator Measurement unit Baseline value Baseline year Target value (2023) Source of data Frequency of reporting 3.2.A Level of preservation of status of habitats Status of conservation (Habitats) 1,986.00 2014 1,999.00 Managing Authority of Natura 2000 (see Annex IX Methodological Note on Result and Output Indicators p.11) 2018-2020-2023 3.2.B Level of preservation of status of species Status of conservation (Species) 1,851.00 2014 1,869.00 Managing Authority of Natura 2000 (see Annex IX Methodological Note on Result and Output Indicators p.11) 2018-2020-2023
+ID Indicator Measurement Unit Baseline Value Baseline Year Target Value (2023) Source of Data Frequency of reporting 3.2.A Level of preservation of status of habitats Status of conservation (Habitats) 1.986 2014 1.999 Managing Authorities of Natura 2000 (see Annex IX Methodological Note on Result and Output Indicators p.11) 2018-2020-2023 3.2.B Level of preservation of status of species Status of conservation (Species) 1.851 2014 1.869 Managing Authorities of Natura 2000 (see Annex IX Methodological Note on Result and Output Indicators p.11) 2018-2020-2023